Workshops, Employers on Campus & Events

 - How to Prepare for the Career Fairs: Job fairs are an excellent way to meet potential employers and discover the variety of jobs available.
 Learn some tips from the experts on what to do and what not to do when attending a job fair.

 - How to Find and Apply for Jobs & Internships with the Federal Government: Public service employment carries with it many benefits.
 Learn tips and tools for finding jobs and internships within federal government agnecies from a current federal student ambassador.

-- Career Exploration (UNST 195): Career Exploration is a five-week, one-credit career decision-making class.
-Participants learn about the myths and realities of choosing a major and the career decision-making process; identify their relevant skills, interests, and values; identify potential careers to explore and then learn how to research specific job titles through print and electronic sources as well as information interviews. $22.00 materials fee for the MBTI.
-(See quarterly Class Schedule for availability.)
+- Career Planning (UNST 195): Career Planning is a one-credit career decision-making class.
+Participants learn about the myths and realities of choosing a major and the career decision-making process; identify their relevant skills, interests, and values; identify potential careers to explore and then learn how to research specific job titles through print and electronic sources as well as information interviews.
+Note that some sections are only 5-weeks; an online section is available each quarter.
+See quarterly Class Schedule for availability.

 - Free computer program workshops for students are offered by OIT!
 The Office of Information Technology offers free technology workshops to PSU faculty, staff, and students.
 Look below for more information about the available subjects and times.
 To attend a workshop, just register and go to the designated location at the workshop's day/time.